microsoft/powerbi-powershell/src/Modules/Workspaces/Commands.Workspaces/help/Remove-PowerBIWorkspaceUser.md

 ```

 ### -Scope
 Indicates scope of the call.
-Individual returns only workspaces assigned to the caller; Organization returns all workspaces within a tenant (must be an administrator to initiate).
+Individual operates against only workspaces assigned to the caller; Organization operates against all workspaces within a tenant (must be an administrator to initiate).
 Individual is the default.

 ```yaml
 Type: PowerBIUserScope